 Just because Winter has arrived, I believe parents, guardians, or carers (PGCs) should not halt walks with small children but rather, as often as possible, head out with enthusiasm.
 Daily walks are best, when possible.
-These are part of the child’s playtime, exercise, education, and socialisation, and it is important to keep this up so that children continue to meet the people and see the objects known to them.
+These are part of the child’s playtime, exercise, education, and socialisation, and it is important to keep this up so that a child continues to meet the people and see the objects known to him or her.

 Few people have private gardens, particularly in inner suburbia and inner city living, but that does not mean that the rest of us should be denied the glory of Nature in Winter and the chance to share its beauty and wonder, and knowledge of it, with children of all ages.
 We just need to get organised, booted, well-padded, and insulated.

-Hats that cover the ears are essential, so are scarves for some, as some children and adults do not enjoy the cold air in their mouths or noses, and youngsters won't know this until they discover it outside.
-If the temperature is very low, everyone should be wearing waterproof, insulated gloves, these can be bought in sports' and outdoor activities' shops at reduced prices during the Summer sales.
+Hats that cover the ears and waterproof, insulated, gloves are essential, so are scarves for some, as some children and adults do not enjoy the cold air in their mouths or noses, and youngsters won't know this until they discover it outside.
+If the temperature is very low, everyone should be wearing waterproof, insulated gloves, and these can be bought in sports' and outdoor activities' shops at reduced prices during the Summer sales.

-Things may get slippery, and we should tell children this in a matter of fact way, saying "hold onto my hand"; even older children may take advantage of the offer, possibly hanging onto a belt.
-Keep the advice about the paths possibly being slippery due to frost or snow, low key.
+Things may get quite slippery under foot, and we should tell children this in a matter of fact way, saying "hold onto my hand"; even older children may take advantage of the offer, possibly hanging onto a belt.
+Keep the advice about the paths possibly being slippery due to frost or snow, low key, we don't want children going outside feeling trepidation - this is an Adventure.
 This is all a part of Winter!

-There is evidence that some children are not learning spatially as they do not get enough time for real physical play, to run, and to be children, free for three hours a day of exercise, however the school and the family fit it in.
+There is evidence that some children are not learning SPATIALLY as they do not get enough time for real physical play, to run, and to be children, free, for three hours a day of exercise, however the school and the family manage to fit it in.